 I had been wallowing in my confusion for weeks thinking the source was my own inadequacy, so I wasn’t expecting anyone else to understand how I felt.
 My husband went on to tell me that this was exactly the feeling he had when he was building his own company years before.

 That’s the funny thing about the creative process.
 Even though we know the journey of making anything from scratch will be messy and fraught with false-starts and iterations, we still feel surprised when these feelings occur.
-The intellectual understanding that the creative process is rarely a straight line does little to ease our anxiety when the confusion occurs.
+The intellectual understanding that the creative process is rarely a straight line does little to ease our anxiety when the confusion happens.

 A few days after talking to my husband about this, I brought up the topic with a friend who’s going through her own messy path of creativity.
-From the outside looking in, I could see how her road was bumpy but clearly moving forward.
+From the outside looking in, I could clearly see how her path was bumpy but moving forward.
 I could see her successes and why each iteration toward where she’s going now was necessary, but she felt like she was taking too long to get where she needed to go.
 Trying to ease worries, I told her this:

-Remember that the foggy drive IS the work.
+The foggy drive IS the work.
 It’s not the path before the work.
 It is the work.

 The thing about giving advice is that sometimes we need to take it ourselves.
 As I texted this to my friend, she immediately punted it back to me and said I needed to write about it.
 And she was right — but I also needed to remember it for myself.